School of Dentistry

 Basis for Accepting Students

 The quality of academic achievement is the first point of consideration.
 The grade point average (GPA) and the Dental Admission Test (DAT) are the primary factors used in this evaluation.
 The interview with the Admissions Committee gives the opportunity for evaluation of noncognitive factors.
-Preference is given to residents of Texas and the surrounding states that do not have a college of dentistry.
+Preference is given to residents of Texas and the surrounding states that do not have a school of dentistry.
 Consideration of any factors that may have impacted academic or personal history is important in interview selection and final acceptance decisions.
 Consideration is also given to how the student may contribute to the diversity of the class.
 Additionally, applicants seeking to enter the dental school must be able to perform the essential functions required to complete the curriculum successfully.

 Improving Chances for Admission

-The application for admission to the College of Dentistry may be strengthened by the following:
+The application for admission to the School of Dentistry may be strengthened by the following:

 - keep the GPA as high as possible

 - make above average scores in all areas of the DAT

 - upper-division biological science courses similar to the foundational topics in the dental curriculum

 - give careful attention to details in filing the application - apply early